-The pivotal Phase III study, the Connection study, is planned to commence in 2018.
+The pivotal Phase III study, the Connection study, is planned to commence in the first half of 2019.

 Lactobacillus reuteri has strain-specific attributes which affect the NEC pathogenesis.

-The development plan for IBP-9414 consists of two clinical trials: the completed safety and tolerability study followed by the planned pivotal phase III study.
-The Safety and Tolerability study, has been completed on time in Q4 2017.
-The subsequent Pivotal Phase III study is expected to be initiated in 2018.
+The development plan for IBP-9414 consists of two clinical trials: the completed safety and tolerability study followed by the planned pivotal phase III study, The Connection Study.
+The safety and tolerability study, has been completed on time in Q4 2017.
+The Connection Study is expected to be initiated in the first half of 2019.

 There has been little or no progress in recent years in improving outcomes for infants that are affected by NEC once the disease is underway.
 Nor is there definitive treatment that modifies the underlying risk factors for the disease.
 Approximately 20 to 40 percent of patients with NEC will require surgery.
 Thus, NEC prevention strategies are vital and urgently needed but to date none have been successful or generally adopted as the standard of care.
 Subsequently, a preventive treatment against NEC remains an unmet medical need.